Markoff triples and Nielsen equivalence in $\text{SL}_2(\mathbb{F}_p)$: Generalized eigenvectors for

-Remark that while the lemma below holds for any $d$ and $n$ by regarding empty sums and improper binomial coefficients as 0, its coming application is to compute $\Phi(x^m\scp_n)$ for $n=1,2,3,4,5$ and large $m$.
-So coefficients of the vast majority of powers of $x$, namely $x^i$ for $i > n$, are fully determined by the lemma's right-side sum.
-As we will show, the left-side sum below only contributes to coefficients of $x^i$ for $i\leq n$.
+The lemma below holds for any $m$ and $n$ by regarding empty sums and improper binomial coefficients as 0.
+Its forthcoming application, however, is to compute $\Phi(x^m\scp_n)$ for $n=1,2,3,4,5$ and large $m$.
+So coefficients of the vast majority of powers of $x$, namely $x^i$ for $i > n$, are fully determined by the next lemma's right-side sum.
+As we will show, the left-side sum only contributes to coefficients of $x^i$ for $i\leq n$.

 \begin{lemma} For any $m\geq 0$ and $n\geq 1$, \end{lemma}